 Really, the best way to learn how to make a laminated dough is to watch the process.
 The recipe looks like it has a lot of steps and is complicated, but it’s one of those cases where it’s easier to show than to tell.
 Watch the video to see how to roll and fold the dough.
 Then just take your time without rushing the process and you’ll have great results.

-Helpful tips for how to make Classic Puff Pastry:
+Helpful tips for making Classic Puff Pastry from scratch:

 - At all times the butter must stay cold.
 If the butter melts it will mix into the dough and the layers will not stay distinct.
 Any time you feel the butter may be getting too soft put the dough in the refrigerator for 30 minutes to cool it down.